All information presented on the admissions web pages is for the entering year 2020.

 Applicants who do not meet the definition of a Washington resident student or do not have 3 or more ties to Washington are not eligible for admission.

 Regardless of the identified state of residency on AMCAS, if you demonstrate that you are “from Washington” by meeting at least 3 of these 4 ties to Washington, you meet this requirement:

 - Born in Washington

-- Childhood address in Washington
+- Childhood address in Washington as indicated on AMCAS

 - Graduated from a Washington high school

-- Current parent/guardian lives in Washington
+- Parent/guardian currently lives in Washington